KomunikacjaTechnicznaVistula/morris-mini/docs/recirculatory-heater-saloon.md

 The heater unit box is located under the control panel and is hand-operated.

-- **Note:** The blower only circulates interior air.
+- **📝 Note:** The blower only circulates interior air.
 It does not introduce fresh air into the vehicle.
-- **Tip:** The heater unit box is not always cold when the heater is off because a certain amount of heat is always transfered to it from the engine.
+- **ℹ️ Tip:** The heater unit box is not always cold when the heater is off because a certain amount of heat is always transfered to it from the engine.

 ![Heater box shutter](/assets/images/HeaterBoxShutter.png)
 *Heater box shutter*